nodejs/node-eps/xxx-package-json-esm-flag.md

-modules in a `test` folder, if it was desired to be able to load both formats with the NodeJS ES Module resolver, the approach that could be taken would be to have two package.json files - one at the base of the package with a package.json containing a `module` property, and another in the `test` folder itself, without any `module` property.
+modules in a `test` folder, if it was desired to be able to load both formats with the NodeJS ES Module resolver, the approach that could be taken would be to have two package.json files - one at the base of the package with a package.json containing a `"esm": true` property, and another in the `test` folder itself, without any `"esm"` property.
 The `test` folder package.json would then take precedence for that subfolder, allowing a partial adoption path.

-While this approach is by no means elegant, it falls out as a side effect of the package detection, and provides an adequate workaround for the transition phase.
+This provides an adequate workaround for the transition phase.

-## 4.5 Packages without any Main

-For packages without any main entry point that expect submodule requires, a boolean `"module": true` variation could be supported in the package.json so that `pkg/x`-style imports can still loaded as ES modules.

-## 4.6 Caching
+## 4.5 Caching

 For performance the package.json contents are cached for the duration of execution (including caching the absence of a package.json file), just like modules get cached in the module registry for the duration of execution.
 This caching behaviour is described in the draft specification here.

-## 4.7 Enabling wasm

-For future support of Web Assembly, this spec also reserves the file extension `.wasm` as throwing an error when attempting to load modules with this extension, in order to allow Web Assembly loading to work by default in future.
+## 4.6 Further module formats in future

+This is only needed for ES modules and not for other module formats because new additions to the runtime such as WebAssembly or binary ast files would be detected through their extensions (`.wasm` or `.bast` say).

+This problem of not knowing how to interpret a `.js` file is unique to the upgrade path of moving towards ES modules by default.
+Hence an `"esm"` package.json property specifically for this purpose is in line with precedent for an upgrade path of this nature.

 # 5. Draft Specification